Ann Hopkins

-Ann Hopkins (December 18, 1943 – June 23, 2018) was an American business manager who was the plaintiff in the landmark American employment discrimination case Price Waterhouse v.
+Ann Branigar Hopkins (December 18, 1943 – June 23, 2018) was an American business manager who was the plaintiff in the landmark American employment discrimination case Price Waterhouse v.
 Hopkins.

 Early life and education

 Ann Branigar Hopkins was born in Galveston, Texas, the oldest of three children, but she and her siblings grew up in Germany.
 Her family moved around every few years, within both Europe and the U.S., as a result of her father's military service.

 Hopkins attended Hollins College in Virginia, earning a bachelor's degree in 1965.
-She continued on to Indiana University, where she completed a master's degree in mathematics in 1967.
+She continued on to Indiana University Bloomington, where she completed a master's degree in mathematics in 1967.

 Early career

 Hopkins began her career in aerospace at IBM, where she created mathematical models that predicted the motions of scientific and weather satellites under various conditions.
 She eventually moved into project management, working for several smaller aerospace firms, but decided to leave the industry in search of a more financially stable career path.
 She wound up at the national accounting firm Touche Ross, where she met her husband, Tom Gallagher.
 Anti-nepotism rules at Touche Ross barred both Hopkins and her husband from consideration for partnership after they married, so Hopkins took a job at Price Waterhouse in 1978.
 Within five years, she had brought the firm more business than any other candidate for partnership.